Grouloo/shulk/README.md

 #### Why: Every execution path should be handled

-In addition to be syntactically disgraceful, TypeScript `switch/case` statements are not safe, as the TypeScript compiler will not let you know that you forgot to handle some execution paths.
+In addition to being syntactically disgraceful, TypeScript `switch/case` statements are not safe, as the TypeScript compiler will not let you know that you forgot to handle some execution paths.

 This can cause errors, or even mistakes in your business logic.